Bushido: Business

 Shinya Fujimura examines Samurai ethics in the academic article The Samurai Ethics: A Paradigm for Corporate Behavior.
 Bushido principles indicate that rapid economic growth does not have to be a goal of modern existence.
-Relatedly, economic contentment is attainable regardless of hegemonic gross-domestic product statistics.
+Relatedly, economic contentment is attainable regardless of hegemonic gross domestic product statistics.
 In Fujimura's words, "The tradition permeates the country's corporate culture and has informed many of its social developments".
 Fujimura states egalitarian principles practiced by the Samurai have permeated through modern business society and culture.
 Principles like Honorable Poverty, "Seihin," encourage those with power and resources to share their wealth, directly influencing national success.
 Bushido also provides enterprises with social meaning.
 Eloquently described by Fujimura, "The moral purpose that bushido articulates transcends booms and busts ... it is often said that a Japanese company is like a family, with executives caring about employees and employees showing respect to executives.
 Bushido, then, is part of the basis for a sense of national identity and belonging—an ideal that says the Japanese are one people, in it together.

 In Taiwan, there continued to be positive views of bushido.
 Such as late ROC president Lee Teng-hui (1923–2020) admired traditional Japanese values and bushido influenced him.
 In Japanese Taiwan, Teng-hui learned kendo in school and he was deeply influenced by bushido and the Japanese Bushido spirit, which had a significant impact on his future life.
 He wrote the 2003 Japanese book "Bushido" Precis: What is Noblesse oblige? which strived to boost Japan's morale during the economic stagnation by appealing to Japan's warrior spirit.

 Communication

-In utilization of bushido's seven virtues, the Samurai code has been renewed to contribute towards development of communication skills between adult Japanese couples.
-Composed in 2012, the empirical document "The Bushido Matrix for Couple Communication" identifies a methodology which can be employed by counseling agents to guide adults in self-reflection and share emotions with their partner.
+In the utilization of bushido's seven virtues, the Samurai code has been renewed to contribute to the development of communication skills between adult Japanese couples.
+Composed in 2012, the empirical document "The Bushido Matrix for Couple Communication" identifies a methodology that can be employed by counseling agents to guide adults in self-reflection and share emotions with their partner.
 This activity centers on the "Bushido Matrix Worksheet" (BMW).
 The authors accentuate, "practicing Bushido virtues can ultimately enhance intra- and interpersonal relationship, beginning with personal awareness and extending to couple awareness.
 When utilizing the matrix, a couple is asked to identify one of the seven virtues and apply it to their past and current perceptions surrounding its prevalence in their lives.
-If individuals identify their relationship to be absent that specific virtue, they may now ponder of its inclusion for their benevolence.
+If individuals identify their relationship to be absent that specific virtue, they may now ponder its inclusion for their benevolence.